Exploring EIC Grants for your UK SME? Start here.

 You will need to answer both questions effectively and convincingly in your application for EIC funding, no matter which competition you go after.

-The 'right' innovation areas
+The 'right' innovation areas for EIC grants

-While all three of the EIC grant competitions are open to proposals from any and all scientific and technological fields, our experience securing European research grants and working with assessors reviewing EIC applications tells us that some areas are more likely to attract funding than others.
+While three of the four EIC grant competitions are open to proposals from any and all scientific and technological fields, our experience securing European research grants and working with assessors reviewing EIC applications tells us that some areas are more likely to attract funding than others.

 Specifically, the European Innovation Council is more likely to award innovations that align with Horizon Europe’s key strategic orientations.
 These are essentially challenges that Horizon Europe is looking to address through investment in research and technology.